-Please feel free to reach out to our Young Alumni Committee.
-Their goal is to support the community the same way they were supported during their time at STS.
-If you are a current or former STS student and have questions about a particular career path, university, or pursuit, please contact a member of the Young Alumni Committee.
-If you are current parent also do not hesitate to reach out.
+Please feel free to reach out to our Young Alumni Committee members.
+Our goal is to support the community in the same way we were supported during our time at STS.
+If you are a current or former student and have questions about a career path, university, or pursuit, this is a great group to email.
+Current parents are also welcome to reach out.
 Our young alumni community is here to assist you and the individuals below have volunteered to answer any questions you might have specific to their educational/career path, or simply the experience they enjoyed at our school.

 Mark Le Dain ’08 - Head of Young Alumni Committee

 Investment Banker with Barclays in Calgary